-The Group has significant development properties located primarily in the Iskandar region of Malaysia.
-As at 30 September 2022, the Group's development properties amounted to approximately \$52,250,000 (2021: \$54,822,000) comprising mainly of the land and certain initial development costs, which represented 54% of the total assets of the Group.
+The Group possesses significant development properties primarily located in the Iskandar region of Malaysia.
+As at 30 September 2023, the Group's development properties amounted to approximately \$49,171,000 (2022: \$52,250,000).
+These development properties mainly consist of land and certain initial development costs, representing 52% of the total assets of the Group.
 The development properties are held with the intention for development and sale in the ordinary course of business and are stated at the lower of cost and estimated net realisable value ("NRV"), which represents the estimated selling price less costs to be incurred in selling the properties.
-The development had been halted since FY2016 based on the management's assessment of the property market condition in Malaysia and there are no significant development costs incurred since then.
-The Group is still closely monitoring the property markets in Malaysia and looking for appropriate timing to kick start the development.
+Development activities have been on hold since the FY2016 based on the management's assessment of the property market condition in Malaysia.
+No significant development costs incurred since then.
+The Group is actively monitoring the property markets in Malaysia and is awaiting an opportune timing to recommence the development.

-Specific audit focus in this area is required, as the determination of the estimated NRV of the development properties involves significant judgements and is dependent upon the Group's assessment of market demand and market prices at the reporting date on the comparable properties of the same characteristics within the same vicinity based on the independent real estate valuers' (the "valuer") estimation of the fair values of the land and the developments.
+Our audit focus in this area as the determination of the estimated NRV of the development properties involves significant judgements.
+It depends on Group's assessment of market demand and market prices at the reporting date, considering comparable properties with similar characteristics within the same vicinity based on the independent real estate valuers' (the "valuer") estimation of the fair values of the lands.
 The valuation process is inherently subjective and involves significant judgements in determining the appropriate valuation methodology to be used, and in estimating the underlying assumptions to be applied.